daniel-burghardt/ethereum-watcher/README.md

 The current implementation uses the `eth_blockNumber` method to fetch the latest block from the ledger.
 However, this method presented some lag in the tests conducted, taking a few seconds after the closing time of the latest block to return the updated value.

 An alternative version calling `eth_getBlockByNumber` directly until the response is not empty is implemented on separate branch `performance-improvement`.
-This approach presented a significant performance improvement over the current one, but it relies on RPC method calls to error, which resulted in a different response objects in the tests conducted (with `https://rpc.sepolia.org` and `https://cloudflare-eth.com`) depending on the RPC node.
+This approach presented a significant performance improvement (delays below 1s) over the current one, but it relies on RPC method calls to error, which resulted in a different response objects in the tests conducted (with `https://rpc.sepolia.org` and `https://cloudflare-eth.com`) depending on the RPC node.
 Although promising this approach requires some further experimentations.

 A third alternative was also tested using `eth_newBlockFilter` and `eth_getFilterChanges` to get the latest block information.
-However, Cloudflare's RPC node doesn't support either of the methods as of now: see [docs](https://developers.cloudflare.com/web3/ethereum-gateway/reference/supported-api-methods/).
+Although it presented great performance improvement (similar to the one described above), Cloudflare's Public RPC node doesn't support either of the methods as of now: see [docs](https://developers.cloudflare.com/web3/ethereum-gateway/reference/supported-api-methods/).

 ### Webhook